Some Background

 Since that day more than 40 years ago, I have made it my mission to learn more about those who report near-death experiences, especially combat veterans.

 Gradually, I came to believe that many soldiers were having near-death experiences as bombs exploded and gunfire nearly took their lives.
-But many were uncomfortable sharing what happened, and felt they had no one to talk to.
+However many were uncomfortable sharing what happened and felt they had no one to talk to.
 But I knew they needed an outlet – someone to share their life-transforming experience with, who wouldn’t be dismissive or think they were crazy.

-There are many issues, and one of them relates to privacy and fear of disclosing the NDE to military commanders or health care providers.
+There are many issues, and one of them relates to privacy and fear of disclosing the NDE to military commanders or healthcare providers.
 You may be asked to talk to your psychiatrist or psychologist in strict confidentiality, yet they may interpret the NDE as a mental health issue and put that into your record.
-When providers do not know about NDEs, they may think you have a mental illness and treat it with medication or other inappropriate intervention.
+When providers do not know about NDEs, they may think you have a mental illness and treat it with medication or other inappropriate interventions.

 Commanders have great authority in the military and if you go to your commander and say, I need to talk to you privately about this experience I had, that could be the end of your career.
 It's a culture in which consequences can happen quickly, and because of a lack of knowledge about NDEs, it may end a soldier’s career.
 One soldier told me that the minute he told his nurse about his experience, he was sedated for three days and then sent to see a psychiatrist immediately.
 They thought he was crazy.
 In fact, people with NDEs are not mentally ill, but may benefit from supportive counseling to help them integrate the experience.
 Currently, providers are not prepared to offer such counseling.